ioshisolis/Bootcamp_Final_Project/README.md

 - Get Twitter data through an API to perform sentiment analysis with machine learning

 #### Reason why they selected their topic
-- The project consists on building a tool that can analyze tweet sentiment on specific words, based on machine learing.
-The user would be able to look for certain hashtags, then extrack the tweets that talk about that specific subject, apply a nlp machine learnign model to categorize the sentiment of the tweets.
-We have consider different potential users such as:
+- The project consists of building a tool that can analyze tweet sentiment on specific words, based on machine learning.
+The user would be able to look for certain hashtags, then extracts the tweets that talk about that specific subject, apply the machine learning model to categorize the sentiment of the tweets.
+We have considered different potential users such as:

   - Non-profits
   - Government Agencies
   - Politicians
   - Companies
-  - Social Responsability
+  - Social Responsibility

 #### Description of their source of data
 - Our data from twitter comprehends tweets, like, retweets, and location

 #### Questions they hope to answer with the data
-- What do peopole think about a particular subject?
+- What do people think about a particular subject?
 - What is the tweet with the most reach?
-- What is the location of the users with a positve feeling about the tweet?
+- What is the location of the users with a positive feeling about the tweet?
-- What is the location of the users with a negative feeling about the tweet
+- What is the location of the users with a negative feeling about the tweet?

 #### Description of the communication protocols
 As a team we have stablished four channels of communication.
-  - Slack Conversaitons
+  - Slack Conversations
-    - One to one conversaiots (bilingual writing)
+    - One to one conversations (bilingual writing)
     - Team 5 personal chat (only team members, bilingual writing)
     - Chat with TA´s and Instructor as moderators (write in english)
   - Google Meet Quick Meeting